imhazige/myblog/_posts/2020-02-02-why-open-source-my-indie-game.md

 I spend most of my spare time on these games.

 I did not have a big expect that these games will give me much money.
 Just that I had a wish, as I was so obsessed by playing game, I want to build a game that other players like to play.

 I will be the creator of the sprites in the games.
 Also, I like art, I am not very like most style of current popular 3D games.

+And now, I have create the 3 games, I like them, I like playing `Karaok Kong`, I feel `Aero Egg` a bit hard, I keep making it easier.

+I think I satisfied my desire.
+I am proud of the game I have made, I like the art in the `Aero Egg`.

+Now, I decide to say good bye to indie game journey.
+I will not create any game anymore, I opensource `Aero Egg`, as a souvenir.

 Why?